How to keep records (and win your case)

 Keep a diary of events

-Secondly, keep your own extensive records and diary of events.
+Secondly, keep your own extensive records.
 You must be able to recall the sequence of events and being able to give evidence of events from records made at the time is much more compelling.

 How to record meetings